 A financial assessment form will be sent to you to complete together with a letter detailing the information required.
-A visiting officer can visit you at home to help you complete the financial assessment form.

-The visiting officer will also help you to apply for any benefits you are entitled to from the Department for Work and Pensions and the Disability Benefits Centre.
+We may be able to help you to apply for any benefits you are entitled to from the Department for Work and Pensions.